nicamoq/SuroADB/README.md

 <p style="color:tomato;font:Roboto Thin;">This is the main SuroADB RAW Source Code.
 Updates frequently and requires
 a third-party bat-to-exe conversion software to work properly.</p>

+<strong>SuroADB!Beta.exe</strong>

+<p style="color:tomato;font:Roboto Thin;">Basically the latest version of SuroADB Beta, but without the pre-compiled adb resources.
+This can<br>be delivered on-the-fly to the new SuroADB BETA Update UI without additional manual download in this page.
+When downloaded<br>
+  and succesfully set up, SuroADB will automatically start this version.</p>

 <strong>SuroADB.exe</strong>